Rajat-Yd/Rajat-Yd/README.md

 - 👯 I’m looking to collaborate on **Frontend Web Projects and Deep Learning based project**

-- 👨‍💻 All of my projects are available at [https://github.com/Rajat-Yd](https://github.com/Rajat-Yd)
+- 👨‍💻 Some of my fine Frontend Projects are available at [https://github.com/Rajat-Yd](https://github.com/Rajat-Yd)

 - 💬 Ask me about **Frontend, AI/ML , Python and DSA **